 A typical workflow:

-1. Create a new post with raco frog -n "My Post Title".
+1. Create a new post with raco darwin -n "My Post Title".
 The name of the new .md file is displayed to stdout.

 2. Edit the .md file in your preferred plain text editor.

-3. Regenerate your site and preview it with raco frog -bp.
+3. Regenerate your site and preview it with raco darwin -bp.
 (You might repeat steps 2 and 3 a few times until you’re satisfied.)

 4. Deploy.
 If you’re using GitHub Pages, you can commit and push to update your site.
 If you’re using some other method, you can copy or rsync the files to your static file server.